TheDolentCity/paladins-of-awoudan/src/content/docs/rules/combat.md

 - **Frightened:** You are unable to move towards or attack the creature/object frightening you.
 Make a **SPI** save to remove the condition.
 - **Grappled:** One creature is holding onto another.
 The grappler can perform move actions at half speed (dragging the grappled target with them), but the grappled creature is immobilized.
 The grappled creature has a -2 penalty to all attacks.
 Make a **STR** save to break free of the grapple.
 - **Immobilized:** You are unable to perform move actions or any action that results in you moving from your current square.
 Make a **VIT** save to remove the condition.
+- **Impaired:** You are unable to perform actions with the impaired section of your body.
+If your arm is impaired, you cannot use your hand.
+Make a **VIT** save to remove the condition.
 - **Prone:** The only move action you can make is crawl.
 Melee attacks against you have combat advantage and ranged attacks have a -2 penalty.
 It takes two squares of movement to stand from prone or drop prone.
 - **Slowed:** Your speed is halved.
 Make a **VIT** save to remove the condition.
 - **Stunned:** You lose your free move or standard action every turn.
 Make a **MIN** save to remove the condition.
 - **Unconscious:** Unaware and unable to perform actions.
-When given this condition from a wound, you are dying and must make death saves.
 This condition can only be removed through healing or medicine from an ally.

 ## Ranges